The Definitive Guide to Professional Tooth Whitening

 Tooth whitening creates patients who are more invested in their smile and who are more likely to keep that smile healthy.
 It may also encourage patients to opt for elective cosmetic services at a later date.

-By making a few small changes and committing to promoting tooth whitening, your practice can reap the benefits of a successful whitening programme.
+By making a few small changes and committing to promoting professional tooth whitening, your practice can reap the benefits of a successful whitening programme.
 And your patients can enjoy their whiter, brighter smiles.

 In order to continue to offer an exceptional service to your patients, and keep up with the costs of running a busy practice, you must consider your ROI and profit margins.